How to Network Windows 7 with XP

 then you need to discover

 ...the settings that work!

 Easy, step by step screenshots show you how to:

-- Share Files and Printers between Windows 7, XP, Vista and your other PCs
+- Share Files and Printers with Windows 7 and your older PCs

 - Add Windows 7 to Your Wired or Wireless Network